0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-overview.md

 ### Private use cases
 On the other hand, private credentials usually stem from privately-held data that are used for self-attestation, meaning that the ID holder is able to create a credential himself with his data and share zero-knowledge proofs of its validity.

-When the information used to generate the credential contains personal data that shouldn’t be on-chain, the smart contract is used to verify that the credentials were built correctly.
+When the information used to generate the credential contains personal data that shouldn’t be on-chain, the zk-circuit is used to verify that the credentials were built correctly.
 In this case, the credential is generated off-chain by the end user in a way that it includes some cryptographic proofs of validity:

-After generating the credential and using an AD-HOC circuit, the application that generated the credential could send a zero-knowledge proof of “Validity of Credential” to the on-chain issuer smart contract.
+After generating the credential and using a contract-specific circuit, the application that generated the credential could send a zero-knowledge proof of “Validity of Credential” to the on-chain issuer smart contract.
 Then, what the Smart Contract would verify is that there is a Verifiable Credential that was built following a certain process (that includes the cryptographical proof of validity, such as government public keys).

 In this scenario, the value is in allowing end users to leverage existing cryptographic proofs of different types that they have available (government keys, JWT tokens in Web2 accounts etc) to self-issue credentials that they can add to their identities.

 Some interesting examples of private use cases would be:

 - User performs a self-attestation of their identity backed by the government public signature.
-Circuits running privately on a user's mobile phone could verify the input of an NFC chip and then send the transaction to a smart contract, which will be able to create a credential from it.
+Circuits running privately on a user's mobile phone could verify the input of an NFC chip, build credential and then send the transaction to a smart contract, which will be able to verify proof and issue (by adding its hash to claims merkle tree) a credential from it.
 - Using JWT claims from Web2 applications through a browser extension - i.e. creating a credential with a date of birth and address from a company store.